Morro Rock

 Morro Rock (Salinan: Le'samo; Chumash: Lisamu'; Spanish: El Morro) is a volcanic plug in Morro Bay, California, on the Pacific Coast at the entrance to Morro Bay harbor.
 A causeway connects it with the shore, making it a tied island.
 The rock is protected as the Morro Rock State Preserve.

 Geology

 The 581 ft Morro Rock is one of 13 volcanic plugs (remnant necks of extinct volcanoes), lava domes, and sheetlike intrusions between Morro Bay on the north and Islay Hill on the south, all in San Luis Obispo County.

-It is composed mostly of dacite, an igneous, volcanic rock, and partially of petrified bird feces, which have compacted into the plug over the years.
-It is a groundmass of plagioclase, with amphibole (hornblende), biotite, pyroxene (augite), quartz, and glass; phenocrysts of plagioclase.
-Its silica dioxide (SiO2) content can range from 63 to 69 percent.
+It is composed mostly of dacite, an igneous, volcanic rock.
+It is a groundmass of plagioclase, with amphibole (hornblende), biotite, pyroxene (augite), quartz, and glass; it also includes phenocrysts of plagioclase.
+Its silicon dioxide (SiO2) content ranges from 63 to 69 percent.